King’s Quest IQuest for the Crown

 Text parser interaction, animated third-person movement, screen-by-screen exploration, inventory-driven puzzle solving, fairy-tale object logic, and frequent danger states that reward observation and experimentation.

-King Edward of Daventry sends Sir Graham to recover three legendary treasures — a magic mirror, a protective shield, and a chest that never runs out of gold.
-Success will restore the kingdom and earn Graham the crown itself.
+King Edward of Daventry sends Sir Graham to recover three legendary treasures: a magic mirror, a protective shield, and a chest that never runs out of gold.
+Success restores the kingdom and earns Graham the crown itself.

 This is the game that began the King’s Quest saga and helped establish Sierra’s long-running reputation as a leader in graphic adventure design.